Scroll down to find out about a range of botanical books published by BSBI, including:

 Submission of material

-Contributors may wish to download and read through the guidance below before sending material to Trevor James:
+Contributors may wish to download and read through the guidance below before sending material to Andrew Branson:

-This Adverts document gives details for prices and instructions for including flyers and advertisements.
+This Adverts document (2018) gives details of rates for advertisers, and instructions and deadlines for including flyers and advertisements.